pop-cosmos: Star formation over 12 Gyr from generative modelling of a deep infrared-selected galaxy catalogue: Data-Driven Model for the Galaxy Population

 In \citet{thorp24} we presented a method for performing Bayesian SED fits to individual galaxies, using the \pc\ model as the prior distribution for the SPS parameters.
 We developed a GPU-enabled workflow for this, using the \texttt{Speculator} emulator \citep{alsing20} for fast SPS model evaluation when performing Markov-chain Monte Carlo (MCMC) sampling of the posterior.
 We used an affine-invariant ensemble sampler \citep{goodman10} using the `parallel stretch' move \citep{foreman13} to enable effective vectorization on GPU hardware, implemented using \texttt{PyTorch} \citep{paszke19} in the \texttt{affine} package\footnote{\url{https://github.com/justinalsing/affine}}.
 In using the \pc\ diffusion model as a prior we exploited the `probability flow' interpretation of score-based models \citep[see][]{song21}, which enables deterministic evaluation of the probability density for any set of parameters by solving a neural ordinary differential equation \citep{chen18, grathwohl18}.
 In \citet{thorp24} we used this pipeline to obtain posterior samples of the 16 \pc\ SPS parameters for $\sim\!230,000$ COSMOS2020 galaxies, based on their 26-band photometry.

 We then updated this analysis using the retrained \pc\ model presented in \cite{thorp25b} (and which is summarized in our Section~\ref{subsec:model}), obtaining posterior samples of the 16 SPS parameters for the full $\sim420,000$-galaxy $\mlim<26$ COSMOS2020 catalogue.
-In this work we primarily use these results, with the \citet{thorp25b} posteriors on stellar mass, SFR, and redshift also included as secondary inputs to our analysis.
+In this work we use the \citet{thorp25b} posteriors on stellar mass, SFR, and redshift as secondary inputs to our analysis.
+These quantities will be used primarily in Section \ref{subsec:data} to set upper limits on stellar mass and SFR, and to estimate the $z<4$ number count in COSMOS2020 in Section \ref{subsec:norm}.